Agenda

 10:00 AM – 12:00 PM

-Other than limited special cases, there is a lack of standards providing guidance on the design of structural glass in the United States and much of the world.
+Other than in limited special cases, there is a lack of standards providing guidance on the design of structural glass in the United States, and across much of the world.
 This has resulted in an ad-hoc approach by cities (authorities having jurisdiction), architects, and engineers.
-This paper outlines the key aspects of designing with glass in a manner that has reliability and robustness consistent with other structural materials while recognizing the unique aspects of glass.
-This voluntary design manual is aimed at providing 4 consistent levels of risk in applications that allow Architects, Owners and Engineers to have an informed decision-making process for selecting levels of robustness, which may or may not be otherwise required by code.
-The document aims at developing consistent practices to facilitate confident design in glass while also addressing a number of technical challenges.
+In his recently published manual, engineer Richard Green outlines the key aspects of designing with glass in a manner that has reliability and robustness consistent with other structural materials, while also recognizing the unique aspects of glass.

 12:30 – 2:30 PM